dotlang/language/doc/RFE.md

 `func process(x:T1|T2|..., y:U1|U2|U3..., z:V1|V2|V3...) -> %func(T,U,V){process}(x, y, z)`
 where Ti, Ui, Vi are child types for T, U and V.

-? - Do we really need redirection in code?
+N - Do we really need redirection in code?
 If we do, it does not make sense to redirect to a specific function.
 Normally we should want to redirect/call the next function in method dispatch order.
 Lisp and Dylan have: call-next-method and next-method.